DrPlantabyte/ZArray-rs/README.md

 inferred from the povided default value.
 Note that only types which implement the *Copy* trait are allowed (ie not Vec or other head-allocating types).

-For example, here's a simple blur operation using ZArray2D, which generally outperforms better than using a Vec of Vecs by about 10-25%:
+For example, here's a simple blur operation using ZArray2D, which generally performs better than using a Vec of Vecs by about 10-25%:
 ```rust
 use zarray::z2d::ZArray2D;